jean-roland/LCSF_Doc/index.md

 There are two types of attributes:
 * Simple attributes, that have data payload (e.g. a jump address attribute that contains the address itself).
-* Complex attributes, that have a list of sub-attributes payload to describe more complex objects (e.g. a colorspace attribute that will contain as sub-attributes its type (RGB, YUV, HSL...) and its three components).
+* Complex attributes, that have a list of sub-attributes payload to describe more complex objects (e.g. a color space attribute that will contain as sub-attributes its type (RGB, YUV, HSL...) and its three components).

 ### Sub-attribute